dexogen/planning-poker/README.md

 ### Existing Limitations

 - No JavaScript framework is currently used for the frontend.
-- Simple in-memory storage is used, which only supports a single gunicorn worker (-w 1 option).
+- Very simple but inefficient synchronous web-server is used.
 - Lack of robust data type validation on the backend.

 ### Recommendations